epfl-ada/ada-2023-project-pandamonium/README.md

 - 17.11.23: **Project milestone 2 deadline**
 ---
-- 21.11.23: Review previous work, carry on with statistical analysis.
+- 21.11.23: Start with more in-depth statistical analysis.
-- 24.11.23: Finish naive analysis.
+- 24.11.23: Finish statistical analysis
 ---
 - 28.11.23: Each member works on homework 2
 - 1.12.23: **Homework 2 deadline**